 You especially don’t want to inhale these hairs or have them get into your eyes.
 Rubber gloves are a must as you don’t want any of these hairs to come into contact with your skin.

 Making the Place safe for dogs

-Information on the web suggests that if you have an infestation of these nests near you to contact the Guardia Civil, who will arrange for their removal, but the resources that they and the local Ajuntamenta have are extremely limited and often nothing is done.
+If you have an infestation of these nests near you information on the web says to contact the Guardia Civil.
+The Guardia will then arrange for their removal.
+Resources that both the Guardia and the local Ajuntamenta have are extremely limited.
+Because of this they often do nothing.

 Trying to make our part of the world a safer place